-The 2000 Pacific Northwest Loads and Resources Study (White Book) establishes the Bonneville Power Administration's (BPA) long range planning basis for supplying electric power to BPA customers.
+The 2002 Pacific Northwest Loads and Resources Study (White Book) establishes the Bonneville Power Administration's (BPA) long range planning basis for supplying electric power to BPA customers.
 The White Book is not an operational planning guide, nor is it used for BPA rate setting purposes under section 7(i) of the Northwest Power Act.
-The White Book includes Federal system loads and resources and regional loads and resources with detailed technical appendices.
-The White Book provides projections of regional and Federal system loads and resource capabilities that BPA uses to calculate the firm load obligations it must serve over the planning period and those Federal system resources that are or will be available to meet those loads.
-It incorporates information on forecasted loads and resource capability obtained from (1) public agency and investor-owned utility (IOU) customers to determine their individual net requirements; (2) public agency and IOU customers through their annual data submittals to the Pacific Northwest Utilities Conference; (3) the Pacific Northwest Coordination Agreement (PNCA) Operating Committee; and (4) analysis of the Federal hydroelectric power system.
+The White Book includes projected Federal system and regional loads and resources with detailed technical appendices.
+The White Book compiles loads, contracts, and resource capability estimates for Pacific Northwest (PNW) public agency, public utility cooperative, U.S. Bureau of Reclamation (USBR), investor-owned utility (IOU), and direct service industrial (DSI) customers obtained from (1) forecasts prepared by BPA; (2) direct submittals to BPA; (3) annual data submittals to the Pacific Northwest Utilities Conference Committee; and (4) data submittals to the Pacific Northwest Coordination Agreement (PNCA) Operating Committee.
+Hydro estimates are produced using BPA's hydro regulator to forecast PNW hydroelectric energy production by project.
+BPA uses the White Book to project potential regional and Federal system load and resource estimates over the planning period.

-Over the past twenty years BPA published the White Book in accordance with the 1981 regional power sales contracts.
-Those contracts are now expired and under its new regional power sales contracts, BPA no longer has a contractual purpose for publishing the White Book.
-However, the White Book's long range planning basis for supplying electric power remains important as a valuable planning document for both BPA and the region.
+The White Book's long range planning basis for supplying electric power remains important as a valuable planning document for both BPA and the PNW region.
 BPA will continue to update it and make it publicly available.
-Therefore, this 2000 White Book updates the 1999 Pacific Northwest Loads and Resources Study and represents a projection of regional and Federal system load and resource capabilities to be used as input to BPA's resource planning process.
+This 2002 White Book updates the 2001 Pacific Northwest Loads and Resources Study and represents a projection of regional and Federal system load and resource capabilities to be used as input to BPA's resource planning process.